Quickstart¶

 You should see output similar to:

-Loading playbooks from: ['hello.md']
+Loading playbooks from: ['hello.pb']

-│ Hello!
-What is your name? │
+PersonalizedGreeting: Hello!
+What's your name?

-User: hey, my name is Amol
+User: Amol

 Congratulations!
 You've successfully run your first Playbooks program.